 - Pour water in each jar to completely cover the cherries.
 Seal the jars.

-- Take one very large pot.
-Place a clean kitchen towel inside.
-Put so many jars in the pot as they fit, taking care that they don't touch each other.
-Pour warm (but not too hot water) in the pot.
-The jars should be halfway immersed in the water.
-Bring the water to a boil and boil the jars for about 15 to 20 minutes.
+- Can in a canner or water bath (if you don't have a canner).
+Take a very wide pot.
+Place a clean, folded kitchen towel inside it.
+Put as many jars in the pot as they fit, taking care that they don't touch each other.
+Cover with water and can.
+Bring the water to a boil and boil the jars for about 15 minutes.